brandonguigo/k8s-local-bench/README.md

 ### TODO

 - [ ] rename to project to localplane
-- [ ] update the documentation on all the new features / concepts + add a clead README with quickstart
 - [ ] automatically get the ingress ip (only load balancer service) + update dnsmasq.conf + restart
 - [ ] add mermaid diagrams explaining how it works
 - [ ] add some spinners and logs to the create command